Brondell Swash Advanced Bidet Seat FAQs

 In this mode the water in the tank and the seat temperature will be heated to 86°F when the bidet is not in use.
 Once a person sits on the bidet the Swash will revert to the last seat and water temperature settings used.
 To select this option press and release the “Eco Mode” button on the Control Panel to illuminate its indicator.

 Why is it that when my child tries to use the bidet it doesn’t work?

 You may have noticed that the bidet will not work unless someone is sitting on the seat.
 The sensors on the Brondell Swash seats are not weight sensors, but moisture sensors that know when they have made contact with skin.
 To use the bidet with kids, we recommend turning off this sensor.
 Instructions for canceling the Seat Sensor Lock Mode (or turning off the seat sensor) on your Swash can be found in the Special Operations section of the Owner's Manual.
 Alternatively, if you don't want to turn off the sensor, you might be able to have your kids hold their hand on the seat to trip the sensor.
 If you imagine the tank of your toilet is 12 noon, the sensor is at about 4 o'clock.
 If they hold their hand here, the bidet sensor will be activated and the bidet will operate.

 What maintenance is required?

 Swash seats are made of germ-resistant plastic.
 They can be cleaned with a soft, wet cloth and a mild detergent.
-For complete cleaning, the Swash300, 900, 1000, and CL825 feature a quick release from the mounting bracket.
+For complete cleaning, the Swash features a quick release from the mounting bracket.
 Although Swash wands are self-cleaning, Brondell recommends they be cleaned with a soft brush monthly or as needed.
-Brondell recommends that the removable mesh filter be cleaned on a regular basis as needed.
+Brondell recommends that the removable mesh filter is cleaned on a regular basis as needed.